Transforming An Iconic Building

 In March of 2022, the Bennington Select Board directed Staff to explore the idea of redeveloping the Benn High to provide a gymnasium, provide a new larger home for both the Senior Center and Meals on Wheels, and facilitate the creation of new housing.
 Town Staff has been working for the past six months on doing this due diligence and now are reporting back to the Select Board and the community with the findings.

 Major redevelopment projects such as this are complicated, requiring multiple funding sources such as; TIF financing, Historic Tax Credits, CDBG funds, VHCB grants, and Tax Credits.
 A key piece of this is the availability of ARPA funding.
-The town would likely be spending between $1.9 million and $2.1 million of ARPA funds to make this happen.
+The town will likely be spending around $2.5 million of ARPA funds to make this happen.
 It is important to note that while some ARPA funds are being used now to perform the due diligence required for the pre-development work and planning for the project, the town will require all other funding sources to be in place before committing the full ARPA funds to the project as a whole.

 Leadership from the Select Board and the community they represent will be essential to tackle a project of this scope.
 A public/private partnership is the only way to leverage the funding needed to make a project like this a success as the cost for redevelopment is very high, indeed higher than the ultimate value of the property when the work is completed.